webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 ## Getting Started

-If you'd like to work on a pull request, and you've never submitted code before, follow these steps:
+If you’d like to work on a pull request, and you’ve never submitted code before, follow these steps:

 1. Sign our [Contributor License Agreement][cla].
 2. Set up a [development environment](../development-environment.md).

-After that, you're ready to start working on code.
+After that, you’re ready to start working on code.

 ## Working with Code